Navigate to Agentic Analytics (Queries)

-Select Queries in the left sidebar.
+Select Queries in the left sidebar to open Agentic Analytics.
 The interface is split into a conversation area on the right and a conversations sidebar on the left, where previous query sessions are saved for you to revisit.Run a structured query

 Open the query composer